avaframe/FlowPy/readme.md

 python3 main.py 25 8 ./examples/dam/ ./examples/dam/dam_010m_standard_cr100_sw250_f2500.20.6_n0.asc ./examples/dam/release_dam.tif infra=./examples/dam/infra.tif flux=0.003 max_z=270
 ```

-The infrastructure layer must be in the same extent and resolution as the other input raster layers.
+The infrastructure layer must be in the same extent and resolution as the other input layers (DEM and release raster).
 Raster cells that contain infrastructure must have values > zero, raster cells with values = 0 represent locations without infrastructure (see infrastructure.tif in example folder).
-Different values can be used to differentiate types of infrastructure.
-When a raster cell is associated with endangering >=1 infrastructure, the back-tracking path has the same value as the endangered infrastructure cell.
-In the back-tracking raster output the maximum infrastructure value (corresponding to the most valuable infrastructure) of all back-tracking paths is saved.
+Different integers can be used to differentiate types of infrastructure, where higher valued infrastructure should correspond to higher integers .
+When a raster cell is associated with endangering infrastructure the integer associated with the infrastructure type is saved in the back-tracking output layer.
+When a raster cell is associated with endangering more than one type of infrastructure the larger integer is saved to the back tracking output.

 ### Back-tracking output:

-- z_delta: the maximum z_delta for every raster cell.
+- z_delta: the maximum z_delta of all paths for every raster cell (geometric measure of process magnitude, can be associated to kinetic energy/velocity)
-- Flux: The maximum routing flux for every raster cell.
+- Flux: The maximum routing flux of all paths for every raster cell
-- Flow Path Travel Angle, FP_TA: the γ angle along the flow path
+- Flow Path Travel Angle, FP_TA: the gamma angle along the flow path
-- Straight Line Travel Angle, SL_TA: Saves the γ angle, while the distances are calculated via a straight line from the release cell to the current cell
+- Straight Line Travel Angle, SL_TA: Saves the gamma angle, while the distances are calculated via a straight line from the release cell to the current cell
 - Back-tracking: Areas identified as endangering infrastructure.

 ## Motivation